ORNL/AdditiveFOAM/tutorials/multiLayerPBF/README.md

 `transient`

-When `true`, AdditiveFOAM updates the heat source depth using the existing transient isotherm-depth logic.
+When `true`, AdditiveFOAM updates the heat source depth using the material liquidus from `constant/transportProperties`.

-`isoValue`

-Temperature used to determine the transient melt pool depth.

 `nPoints`